Our customers have been hired at: *Foot Note

 - Cultural or industry norms: In some industries or cultures, phone calls might be more expected or customary than in others, such as small businesses or startups.

 Before the call, prepare a brief script or outline of what you want to say.
-This should include a greeting, your introduction, the purpose of the call and any questions you might have.
+This should include a greeting, your introduction, the purpose of the call, and any questions.

 Always consider the business hours of the company's time zone.
 Time your call for mid-morning or mid-afternoon, avoiding Mondays and Fridays.